kgdunn/pid-book/preface/index.rst

 **Updates**: This book is continually updated; there isn't a fixed edition.
 You might have an incomplete, or older draft of the document.
 The latest version of the document is always available at http://pid.connectmv.com

+**Acknowledgement**: I would like to thank my students and teaching assistants who over the years have made valuable comments, suggestions and given permission to use their solutions to various questions.
+Thanks everyone!

 .. tip:: **Copyright and Your Rights**